rage/programming-23/data/part-12/1-functions-as-arguments.md

 Each tuple contains three items: name, price and amount.

-Please write a function named `search(products: list, criterion: callable)`, where the second argument is a function which should be able to process a tuple as defined above, and return a Boolean value.
+Please write a function named `search(products: list, criterion: callable)`.
+The second argument to the function is a function itself, and it should be able to process a tuple as defined above, and return a Boolean value.
 The search function should return a new list containing those tuples from the original which fulfil the criterion.

 If we wanted to include only products whose price was under 4 euros, we could use the following criterion function: